gs-wl/w3e_web/README.md

 - [Lucide React](https://lucide.dev/) for beautiful icons
 - [Tailwind CSS](https://tailwindcss.com/) for utility-first styling
 - [Next.js](https://nextjs.org/) for the amazing React framework
-- The DeFi and RWA communities for inspiration
+- The DeFi and W3E communities for inspiration

 ## 📞 Support